tosc/vim/README.md

 ## TROUBLESHOOTING
 ### ERROR
 * If vim complains about the statusline then you might be using an old git version.
 I use the -C flag and older version don't have it.
 * Missing python27.dll.
-You might be using a 64bit vim with 32bit python.
-Install 64bit python and it should work.
+You might be using a 64bit vim with 32bit python or the other way around.
+Install the same version of python as your vim installation.

 ### Code-Completion
 #### C